Machine learning classification of non-Markovian noise disturbing quantum dynamics: Appendix: Details on the employed ML models

 \subsection{\acl{mlp}}

+There are several classification problems (as for example the ImageNet Large Scale Visual Recognition Challenge\,\cite{russakovsky2015imagenet} employing millions of images with hundreds of categories) that are solved through \ac{svm} but with a quite high residual classification error.
+For this reason, in order to improve the performance in solving classification problems, \acp{ann} have been recently (re-)introduced as more-performing tools, and since 2012 have been extensively used\,\cite{russakovsky2015imagenet,schmidhuber2015deep,krizhevsky2017imagenet,emmert2020introductory}.

-The basic model of the \acp{ann} is the \ac{mlp}.
-The latter is composed of a variable number of fully connected layers, each of them with a variable number of artificial neurons.
+A \ac{mlp} is composed of a variable number of fully connected layers, each of them with a variable number of artificial neurons.
 A single artificial neuron with $I$ inputs ($\ve{x}$) calculates the output as

 that is the weighted sum of the inputs $\ve{x}\in\R^I$ with weights $\ve{w}\in\R^I$, plus a bias term $b\in\R$, followed by a nonlinear activation function $\sigma:\R\rightarrow\R$.
 The most common activation functions $\sigma(\cdot)$ are: The \emph{sigmoid} $\sigma(x) \equiv (1+e^{-x})^{-1}$; the \emph{hyperbolic tangent} $\sigma(x) \equiv \tanh(x)$; and the \emph{rectifier} $\sigma(x) \equiv \max(0,x)$\,\cite{glorot2011deep,nair2010rectified}.
 A single \ac{mlp}-layer, composed of $O$ neurons with $I$ inputs, calculates